 It’s important to note that using a fetal doppler effectively is more of an art than a science.
 If on your first attempt you don’t manage to find your baby’s heartbeat, don’t stress!
 Many women go through a few attempts before getting the hang of it.
 For tips on how to use the fetal doppler, check below.

 For such an intricate and delicate procedure, you’d expect these machines to be the size of your oven and come with massive interweaving wires.
 Yet, the best fetal dopplers are portable and can be taken with you when you travel.
+Essentially, you can have your own pocket fetal doppler that’s ready to go at all times.
 In terms of portability, that means: